-By accident, one day when we tried cooking them in the oven for a few hours with no luck and the idea came up about just putting them in the crock pot to finish cooking.
+By accident, one day when we tried cooking them in the oven for a few hours with no luck and the idea came up about just putting them in the crockpot to finish cooking.
 What could it hurt, right?

 Sometimes accidents are the answer!!
 I would like to share with you the easiest and most tasty way to cook Crock Pot BBQ Ribs that we have come up with.

 We start with Baby Back ribs from Sam’s club.
 The package holds two long slabs of ribs.
 We “try” and I use that word loosely, to remove the membrane on the back of the ribs.
-Sometimes its comes off easily, sometimes its not worth the time.
+Sometimes it comes off easily, sometimes its not worth the time.
 I have read many articles where cooks swear by the membrane not being on the ribs.
 Frankly, I haven’t been able to tell any difference in taste.
 Just a preference.

 Because the size of our crockpot, we cut each slab into 3 equal parts.
 That will give us 6 sections in total.
-Depending on the size of your crock pot, will depend on how you cut them up.
+Depending on the size of your crockpot, will depend on how you cut them up.

-Next you would rub each section of rib with your favorite rub.
+Next, you would rub each section of rib with your favorite rub.
 We use a basic Memphis Rub.
 But this is completely up to your taste.
-Wrap each section in clear wrap and let sit in your fridge over night.
+Wrap each section in clear wrap and let sit in your fridge overnight.

 - 2 tablespoons garlic powder